-- washing.
-Warrantable paint repairs are limited to spot repairs and blending consistent with standards in the trailer industry. - Top Hat Industries, Inc. warrants its lumber to be consistent with industry standards for 90 days after the date of original retail purchase. - Any trailer utilized as a rental unit or as part of a rental combination with rental equipment is warranted for 90 days from the date of original retail purchase.
+- Top Hat Industries, Inc. warrants its lumber to be consistent with industry standards for 90 days after the date of original retail purchase. - Any trailer utilized as a rental unit or as part of a rental combination with rental equipment is warranted for 90 days from the date of original retail purchase.